 E-paper Display Application in Various Industries

-Patient care signs:Through wirelessly connecting to the HIS/EHR/EMR systems, e-paper care signs can automatically display medical alerts and relevant patient records such as patient allergy precautions or restrictions.
-Integrated and swift doctor / patient communication is key to mutual trust and improved healthcare conditions, as well as medical staff efficiency.
+Patient care signs:By wirelessly connecting to HIS/EHR/EMR systems, e-paper care signs automatically display medical alerts and patient records such as allergy precautions.
+Integrated and swift doctor-patient communication builds mutual trust and improves healthcare conditions.
+It also enhances medical staff efficiency.

-Communication boards: Installation of e-paper communication boards inside patient rooms will in real-time assist with all the patient’s medical schedules and treatments, and also serve as a communication portal between the patient, the medical team, the family and friends.
+Communication boards: E-paper communication boards installed inside patient rooms display medical schedules and treatments in real-time.
+They also serve as a communication portal between the patient, the medical team, and family and friends.

-Electronic Shelf Labels: E-paper Shelf Labels (ESLs) allow retailers to wirelessly, instantly and efficiently update the content of labels on the shelves, eliminating the need to print labels in paper formats or deploying manual labor for replacement of paper labels on the storefront.
-Retailers will be able to easily achieve dynamic promotional pricing, price agility, out-of-stock reminders, template switching, special event messages, brand recognition, QR code scanning, omni-channel links, etc. It is easy for the headquarters to remotely control individual labels in every corner of the world if something happens.
+Electronic Shelf Labels: E-paper Shelf Labels (ESLs) allow retailers to wirelessly and instantly update label content on shelves.
+This eliminates the need to print paper labels or deploy manual labor for replacements.
+Retailers can achieve dynamic promotional pricing, price agility, out-of-stock reminders, template switching, special event messages, and QR code scanning.
+Headquarters can remotely control individual labels in any corner of the world.

 Pervasive Displays have also announced a TFT active matrix module that provides a freezer-friendly, easily-readable electronic paper display (EPD) of information down to teeth-gritting temperatures of -25° C (-13 °F).
-This ultra-low temperature & remarkably low power consumption module is perfectly suitable for labeling, tagging and informational applications in sectors and settings requiring low temperatures such as cold-chain logistics, food packaging, shelf labeling for frozen foods and storage.
+This module operates at ultra-low temperatures with remarkably low power consumption.
+It is ideal for labeling, tagging, and informational applications in cold environments such as cold-chain logistics, food packaging, and frozen food storage.
 Its high resolution and high integrability help designers speed up product development.

 Digital information boards: Electronic paper provides high-contrast display, centrally updates real-time information and service alerts, and has excellent direct sunlight readability.
 Connecting sensors and environmental monitoring meters, E-paper display can show key dynamic information and remind managers with its ultra-low energy consumption characteristics.
 Electronic paper can be used as an excellent display device for the Internet of Things applications.